-Table 2 takes a closer look at origination rates by race, income, and location for three years: 2005, two years before the Great Recession; 2010, the year immediately following the Great Recession; and 2016, the most current year of data in our analysis.
+Table 2 takes a closer look at origination rates and categorizes them by race, income, and location for three years: 2005, or two years before the Great Recession; 2010, or the year immediately following the Great Recession; and 2016, the most recent year for which we have data.

 Origination rates for white borrowers of both income groups were higher than their black counterparts for all neighborhood income types and across all years examined.
-While no group experienced a decline in origination rates from 2005 to 2016, the strongest increases (13 percentage points) occurred for black LMI borrowers purchasing in non-LMI neighborhoods and white LMI borrowers in LMI neighborhoods.
+In 2016, the highest origination rate for each race was for non-LMI borrowers in non-LMI neighborhoods (80 percent for black borrowers and 91 percent for white borrowers).
+The lowest rate for black borrowers was for non-LMI borrowers in LMI neighborhoods (68 percent), while origination rates for white borrowers never strayed below 82 percent (white LMI borrowers in LMI neighborhoods).